konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | targetIndex    | targetIndex value updated by update-ocp-tag task                                          | No       | -                    |
 | resultsDirPath | Path to results directory in the data workspace                                           | No       | -                    |

+## Changes in 3.3.0
+* Added a new result `isFbcOptIn` to expose the FBC opt-in status

 ## Changes in 3.2.2
 * Fixing checkton/shellcheck linting issues in the task and test